dda-core-team/diconiumneil.github.io/the_researcher/the_researcher_1.md

 **System message:** [Leave Blank]

 **User message:** Below is an email which I recieved from an investment company.
-Please can you give me a summary of the main points.
+Please can you give me a summary of the main points in two sentences.

 US – Low financial stress means a recession remains unlikely